Thermodynamics of Einstein static Universe with boundary: Static Universe vs de Sitter

 and thus the conservation of energy and momentum is automatically fulfilled: $T^{\mu\nu}_{,\nu}=T^{\mu\nu}_{;\nu}=0$.

-For de Sitter state and for static Einstein Universe the gravitational part $T_{\mu\nu}^G$ of the stress-energy tensor is expressed via the Ricci scalar curvature ${\cal R}$.
-That is why the Eq.(\ref{TotalEnergyMomentum}) can be written in terms of the energy densities and partial pressures of the three components (see Eq.(29.38) in Ref. \cite{Volovik2003}):
+For static Einstein Universe, the gravitational part $T_{\mu\nu}^G$ of the stress-energy tensor is expressed via the Ricci scalar curvature ${\cal R}$.
+Then, if the curvature is the space-time constant, the Eq.(\ref{TotalEnergyMomentum}) can be written in terms of the energy densities and partial pressures of the three components (see Eq.(29.38) in Ref. \cite{Volovik2003}):

 Here $P_M=w_M \rho_M$ is the equation of state of matter (we assume for simplicity that there is only one type of matter components, such as cold matter with $w_M=0$ or radiation with $w_M=1/3$); $P_\Lambda=-\rho_\Lambda$ is the equation of state of the dark energy.
-The quantity $\rho_R$ is the energy density stored in the scalar curvature and $P_R=w_R \rho_R$ is the partial pressure related to the space curvature.
-The equation of state $w_R$ for gravity is $w_R=-1$ for the de Sitter state and $w_R=-1/3$ in Einstein Universe, see below.
+The quantity $\rho_R$ is the energy density stored in the scalar curvature, and $P_R=w_R \rho_R$ is the partial pressure related to the space curvature with $w_R=-1/3$ in the Einstein Universe, see below.

-The equation (\ref{EinsteinUn1}) means the gravineutrality, which is the analogue of electroneutrality.\cite{Volovik2003} The equation (\ref{EinsteinUn2}) means the absence of external pressure acting on the Universe.
+The physical meaning of equation (\ref{EinsteinUn1}) is the gravineutrality of the system, which is the analogue of electroneutrality.
+The equation (\ref{EinsteinUn2}) means the absence of external pressure acting on the Universe.
 In this case the partial pressures of the three components must cancel each other.